Poor Vision: What is Optic Neuritis?

 My experience with steroid treatment

 In my situation, I usually treated my episodes of optic neuritis with IV steroids and only sometimes with oral steroids.
-I have also done high doses of oral steroids without the IV steroids which also did the trick, but using Prednisone for long periods of time can have some very “unfavorable” side effects, such as severe acne or weight gain.
-Eventually, we learned that I do not really seem to have optic neuritis but instead, the part of my brain that the optic nerves connect to is damaged.
+I have also done high doses of oral steroids without the IV steroids which also did the trick, but using Prednisone for long periods of time can have some very “unfavorable” side effects, such as weight gain.5 Eventually, we learned that I do not really seem to have optic neuritis but instead, the part of my brain that the optic nerves connect to is damaged.

 MS vision issues

 Think of the optic nerves like a power cord and the outlet on the wall like the brain; my outlet is damaged instead of the power cord, but either way, the flow of electricity is not making it from my eyes to my brain.
-So generally, this has affected my vision in the same ways as optic neuritis would except my optic nerves are pretty healthy.
+So generally, this has affected my vision in the same ways as optic neuritis would, except my optic nerves are pretty healthy.
 I am honestly not sure if this is ultimately better or worse, although I can say I have never had an issue with colors or lights.
 I have also never had a scotoma, but at the same time, I have had blind spots and all sorts of other visual symptoms that are actually caused by something else altogether, so I will not get into that at the moment.
 For now, I simply wanted to explain what optic neuritis is since it is so common.

 What has your experience with optic neuritis been like?